Customer Solutions Cadet Project Officer Program

 We encourage all applications, SA Power Networks is an Equal Opportunity Employer.

-Yes – Cadets are required to have at a minimum, successful completion of Year 12.
-Areas of Maths, English and Physics will be looked upon favourably.
+Yes – Cadets are required to have successful completion of Year 12.
+Areas of Math’s, Physics and English will be looked upon favourably.

-Cadets are not required to have a tertiary qualification to apply, however, we encourage applications from those who have completed a Certificate III in Electrotechnology.
+Cadets are not required to have tertiary qualifications to apply, however, we encourage applications from those who have completed a Certificate III in Electrotechnology and trade qualified or are currently undertaking electrical engineering studies.

 If you have not successfully completed Year 12, but believe you have equivalent experience and/or qualifications, we encourage you to apply as we will perform a detailed review of all applications.

-Yes – the business will have dedicated roles to support cadets throughout their journey.
-Local leaders and subject matter experts (SME) will also play key roles in supporting cadets.
+Yes – in addition to general employee support offerings, there are dedicated roles to support cadets throughout the program.
+Rotation leaders, supervisors and subject matter experts (SME) will also play key roles in supporting cadets’ development.

 Step 1 - Online application